mhenke/CFML-in-100-minutes/cfml100mins.markdown

 When the @minutes@ is 7, it goes like this: Is it @true@ that 7 is less than 7?
 No. Next, is it @true@ that 7 is equal to 7?
 Yes, it is, so print out the line @It's just barely boiling@.

 When the @minutes@ is 8, it goes like this: Is it @true@ that 8 is less than 7?
 No. Next, is it @true@ that 8 is equal to 7?
 No. Next, is it @true@ that 8 is equal to 8?
 Yes, it is, so print out the line @It's boiling!@.
-Lastly, when total is 9, it goes:" Is it 'true@ that 9 is less than 7?
+Lastly, when total is 9, it goes:" Is it 'true' that 9 is less than 7?
 No. Next, is it 'true' that 9 is equal to 7?
 No. Next, is it 'true' that 9 is equal to 8?
 No. Since none of those are true, execute the 'else' and print the line 'Hot!
 Hot!
 Hot!'.